Balkans off the Beaten Track

 Kruja - Durres

-The medieval town of Kruja is our first destination.
+The medieval town of Kruja is our first destination today.
 We get a great insight into Albanian culture at the History and Ethnographic Museum (housed in a 5th century castle), before ducking into the old bazaar to browse traditional crafts, silver filigree and colourful kilim rugs.
 Souvenirs sorted, we make a beeline for the Adriatic coast.
-After an opportunity to obtain lunch by the waterfront in the port city of Durres, we’ll head over to the city’s standout attraction - the 15,000-capacity Roman amphitheatre.
+Reaching the port city of Durres, we head to the city’s standout attraction - the 15,000-capacity Roman amphitheatre.
 After exploring the amphitheatre and admiring its 2nd century wall mosaic, we conclude at Durres’ archaeological museum.

 Tirana - Ohrid

-Bid farewell to Albania as we journey east into North Macedonia, making our way to the lakeside town of Ohrid, where we stay for six nights at the Hotel Inex Gorica (5T).
+Bid farewell to Albania as we journey east into North Macedonia, making our way to the lakeside town of Ohrid, where we stay for six nights.
 Ohrid is one of the country’s prettiest places.
 The old town is a jumble of frescoed churches and basilicas, with narrow, cobbled streets winding down a hillside to the lake.
 We spend today visiting a number of these churches, including the photogenic Church of St Jovan Kaneo, perched on a clifftop overlooking the lake’s glassy waters.
-We’ll also get a glimpse at the Icon Gallery - Ohrid’s collection of Byzantine icons is one of the most important in the world, and one of the reasons the area holds World Heritage Site status.
+We also get a glimpse at the Icon Gallery - Ohrid’s collection of Byzantine icons is one of the most important in the world, and one of the reasons the area holds World Heritage Site status.

 Hotel Inex Gorica, Ohrid (5T)